tokenika/tokenika.github.io/psd2/DIV.md

 Tak więc pomysł jest oceniany jako bardzo dobry, ale wykonanie jako dość niefortunne.
 Dodatkowo Civic bazuje na [RootStock](https://www.rsk.co/), czyli będzie się zmagał ze wszystkimi problemami jakie ma w sobie Bitcoin.

-W przypadku projektu Decentralized Identity, też jest ciekawa sytuacja, bo wygląda na to, że oni doszli do ściany w zakresie możliwości Ethereum:
+W przypadku projektu Decentralized Identity, też jest ciekawa sytuacja, bo wygląda na to, że jego twórcy doszli do ściany w zakresie możliwości Ethereum:

 > We found Ethereum smart contracts unfit for computations that go beyond than the basics.
 While we understand that the technology is just growing up, we found that not being able to do computations (like hashing) on the Blockchain is a major drawback.
 The global computational power isn’t available for Dapps yet.